-- recognise hazards and conditions that threaten the safety of their environment
+- recognise natural hazards in their local environment

-- participate in personal and community recovery in the aftermath of a disaster or other traumatic event.
+- participate in actions for recovery following a disaster or other traumatic event.

 - develop resilient, confident, successful and responsible learners

 - establish STEM partnerships with experts in natural hazards and emergency management